J-Labodi/Accommodation-System/README.md

 sprint periods and each, 1 week-long sprint period included a small portion of work to be done.

-Members of the Project Team:
+Members of the Developer Team:

 * Connor Mackintosh
 * Dikshyanta Uprety